Dimensionality reduction can be used as a surrogate model for high-dimensional forward uncertainty quantification: Extracting a surrogate model from dimensionality reduction

 Figure \ref{Fig:ProbGraph1} illustrates the interdependencies between $\vect X$, $Y$, $\vect\Psi_{\vect z}$, and $\hat Y$ during the training stage.
 The desired surrogate model $f_{\hat Y|\vect X}(\hat y|\vect x)$ can be expressed by:

-where $f_{\vect\Psi_{\vect z}|\vect XY}$ is associated with the dimensionality reduction and $f_{Y|\vect X}$ the computational model.
+where $f_{\vect\Psi_{\vect z}|\vect XY}$ is associated with the dimensionality reduction and $f_{Y|\vect X}$ with the computational model.
 They are Dirac delta functions if the dimensionality reduction and computational model are deterministic.
 In general, Eq.~\eqref{Eq:exactmod} encodes an increase in uncertainty from $f_{Y|\vect X}$ to $f_{\hat Y|\vect X}$.
-This is because $f_{\hat Y|\vect X}$ is susceptible to errors/uncertainties in the dimesionality reduction and the feature space conditional distribution.
+This is because $f_{\hat Y|\vect X}$ is susceptible to errors/uncertainties in the dimensionality reduction and the feature space conditional distribution.
 In the theoretically ideal case where the computational model is deterministic and both the dimensionality reduction and the $f_{\hat Y|\vect\Psi_{\vect z}}$ model are perfect, the right-hand side of Eq.~\eqref{Eq:exactmod} yields $\delta(\hat y-\mathcal{M}(\vect x))$, i.e., a perfect surrogate model.
 In practice, $f_{\hat Y|\vect X}$ offers an approximation to $f_{Y|\vect X}$.
 The accuracy hinges on the performance of the dimensionality reduction, because $f_{\hat Y|\vect\Psi_{\vect z}}$ is a low-dimensional distribution that can be effectively modeled by various statistical learning methods.
 Therefore, the development of this paper proceeds under the premise that the dimensionality reduction is effective, allowing us to leverage efficient compression for making predictions.
 This premise conceptually aligns well with the discussions on the equivalence between data compression (compressibility) and prediction (predictability) \cite{deletang2023language,vitanyi1997prediction}.

 Eq.~\eqref{Eq:exactmod} represents the ``true" surrogate model to be extracted from dimensionality reduction.
-However, this equation cannot be directly used for making predictions because it requires knowing the original model $f_{Y|\vect X}(y|\vect x)$ --- the goal of surrogate modeling.
-This creates a ``Catch-22" situation, demanding a dependency structure different from Figure \ref{Fig:ProbGraph1} to be resolved.
-To this end, the conditional law $f_{Y|\vect X}$ in Figure \ref{Fig:ProbGraph1}, represented by the arrow from $\vect X$ to $Y$, is approximated by $f_{\hat Y|\vect X}$, resulting in a new dependency structure as illustrated in Figure \ref{Fig:ProbGraph2}.
+However, this equation cannot be directly used for predictive purposes, as it depends on knowledge of the original model $f_{Y|\vect X}(y|\vect x)$ --- the goal of surrogate modeling.
+This creates a classic ``Catch-22" situation, necessitating a reformulation of the dependency structure shown in Figure \ref{Fig:ProbGraph1}.
+To address this, the conditional distribution $f_{Y|\vect X}$ in Figure \ref{Fig:ProbGraph1}, represented by the arrow from $\vect X$ to $Y$, is approximated by $f_{\hat Y|\vect X}$, leading to a new dependency structure as illustrated in Figure \ref{Fig:ProbGraph2}.
 Consequently, an ``approximate" surrogate model can be expressed by:

 where $f_{\hat Y|\vect X}^{(0)}\equiv f_{\hat Y|\vect X}$ is the true surrogate model from Eq.~\eqref{Eq:exactmod}, and $f_{\hat Y|\vect X}^{(1)}$ is an approximate surrogate model after one iteration of approximation.
 This equation does not resolve the ``Catch-22" dilemma; however, if we presume that the transition kernel $f_{\hat Y|\vect\Psi_{\vect z}}\cdot f_{\vect\Psi_{\vect z}|\vect XY}$ encodes a stationary distribution, iterations of Eq.~\eqref{Eq:approxmod} would lead to a fixed-point equation: